StefanKreidel/tech-blog/docs/_posts/2023-09-22-media-exif-copy.markdown

 Now, as the metadata is technically not part of the actual file, no standard has been established on how to handle it when transcoding a file.
 In many cases you would argue that you want to retain the original metadata as you did not edit but rather transformed the original file.
 But some metadata would no longer be correct after transcoding.
 Maybe the color profile of a file changed.
 Maybe the bitrate is different.
 So programs would have to intelligently decide which parts of the original data to keep and which to drop or edit.

-## 2. The problem with Photos and Videos
+## 2. The Problem with Photos and Videos

 Popular free software like [Handbrake](https://handbrake.fr) (video transcoding), [DaVinci Resolve](https://www.blackmagicdesign.com/products/davinciresolve) (video editing and transcoding) or [Gimp](https://www.gimp.org) (photo editing and transcoding) **do not keep a file's creation date or GPS location**.